Academic Handbook Admissions

 7. The University reserves the right to correct errors where they have been made in the communication of decisions and offers.
 However, an offer made in error where all conditions have been satisfied will only be withdrawn with the applicant’s consent.

 8. In July and August each year, the University must receive examination results from applicants who have accepted conditional offers.
-Applicants who achieve grades required by their conditional offers have their places confirmed.
+Applicants who achieve the grades required by their conditional offers have their places confirmed.

 12. Deferral requests are considered for the following academic year only.
 If you cannot attend in the year you have deferred to, you will need to re-apply for your desired year of entry.